How to Meal Prep for Beginners

 The salad chopped up can work for the tuna and salad on Wednesday and Chicken wrap on Sunday.
 (It can also be worked in for lunches, like salad sandwiches.)

-One lot of rice is cooked and again can be used for a few different meals.
+One lot of rice is cooked and can be used for a few different meals.

-Remember to add dairy items like milk, cheese and yogurts to the when planning the meals, desserts and snacks.
+Remember to add dairy items like milk, cheese, and yogurts when planning meals, desserts, and snacks.

 Fitness apps and meal apps can help with the planning.